Barometre-de-la-Science-Ouverte/bso3-techdoc/doc/scope_and_sharing.md

     for BON-1; HPRT and YWAZ for QGP-1) according to the geNorm algorithm (Mestdagh et al, 2009).

-*geNorm* is an algorithm and referenced as such above, but it is a software too - and the software is actually used for the normalization in the described research.
+*geNorm* is an algorithm and referenced as such above, but it is software too - and the software is actually used for the normalization in the described research.

-- **Database** versus software: in scientific publications, it is quite frequent to mention a database name as a general service covering the data and the software to access/search the data (including web services and database management software, e.g. PostgresSQL).
+- **Database** versus software: in scientific publications, it is quite frequent to mention a database name as a general service covering the data and  software to access/search the data (including web services and database management software, e.g. PostgresSQL).

 * PMC4863732